 What is this medicine?

 PEMBROLIZUMAB (pem broe liz ue mab) is a monoclonal antibody.
-It is used to treat melanoma, head and neck cancer, Hodgkin lymphoma, non-small cell lung cancer, urothelial cancer, and cancers that have a certain genetic condition.
+It is used to treat melanoma, head and neck cancer, Hodgkin lymphoma, lymphoma, non-small cell lung cancer, small cell lung cancer, cervical cancer, urothelial cancer, stomach cancer, hepatocellular cancer, Merkel cell carcinoma, kidney cancer, and cancers that have a certain genetic condition.

 How should I use this medicine?

 This medicine is for infusion into a vein.
 It is given by a health care professional in a hospital or clinic setting.